PaddlePaddle/PARL/README.md

 # Parallelization
 PARL provides a compact API for distributed training, allowing users to transfer the code into a parallelized version by simply adding a decorator.
-Here is a `Hello World!` example to demonstrate how easily it is to leverage outer computation resources.
+Here is a `Hello World` example to demonstrate how easily it is to leverage outer computation resources.
 ```python
 #============Agent.py=================
 @parl.remote_class